Cimagroup/Application_Representative_Measure_Reliability_DT/README.md

 In both four sets were considered, the train set, two random subsets generated from the train set and the test test.

+In addition, the file correlationEpsilon_Similarity, we repeated the experiment for 100 subsets of Collision Dataset and the Spearman’s correlation (Sp) between the ε-representativeness and the metric of the ordering of the feature importance was computed obtaining significant correlation.

 ### List of main needed libraries

 * numpy